Tetanus in Children

 The symptoms of tetanus can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is tetanus diagnosed in a child?

-The healthcare provider will ask about your child’s symptoms and health history.
-He or she may also ask about recent history of a bite or scratch or other skin wound.
-He or she will give your child a physical exam.
+The healthcare provider will ask about your child's symptoms and health history.
+They may also ask about recent history of a bite or scratch or other skin wound.
+They will give your child a physical exam.
 The physical exam will include checking any skin wounds.

 How is tetanus treated in a child?

-Treatment will depend on your child’s symptoms, age, and general health.
-It will also depend on how severe the condition is.
+Treatment will depend on your child's symptoms, age, and general health.
+It will also depend on how soon after a possible exposure it is or if the condition has become symptomatic or severe.
 Treatment will be for tetanus, or to reduce the risk for tetanus after an injury.
 Treatment may include:

 - Cleaning the skin wound